 Table of Contents

-In reality, cutting out an image in Photoshop only requires two steps.
+In reality, cutting out part of an image in Photoshop only requires two steps.

-Step 1: Make a selection around the area you want to cut out
+Step 1: Make a selection around the object you want to cut out

 Step 2: Make the cut by deleting the pixels, moving the selection to a new location, or inverting and deleting the background